JurajKubelka/Research-ICSE-2018/README.md

 ## Exploratory Study

 Transcripts of the 17 sessions are available in an [Org-mode](http://orgmode.org) structured file: [transcripts.org.txt](./01-exploratory-study/transcripts.org.txt).
 The interaction data, extracted from DFlow, are available at [windows.csv](./01-exploratory-study/windows.csv).
+The original DFlow data are available at [dflow.zip](./01-exploratory-study/dflow.zip).

 Assignments for sessions on unfamiliar source code are available at [assignments.pdf](./01-exploratory-study/assignments.pdf).